 Store in a covered container.

-You can use Candied Maple Lentils in granola, on salads or anywhere you want to add a touch of crunch to.
+You can use Candied Maple Lentils in granola, on salads or any dish you want to add a touch of crunch.